elalienx/lendo-ts/README.md

 ## Planned

-1. Use Redux instead of ContextAPI to see if it reduces unncecerary re-renders.
-1. Create checkout page in Figma to practice their UI.
+1. Contanerize and migrate from Node.js to Deno to a better TypeScript developer enviroment.
+1. Experiement with Solid JS to reduce the React source code bloat sent on initial page load.

 ## Done

+1. Use ~Redux~ [Zustand](https://zustand-demo.pmnd.rs) instead of ContextAPI to see if it reduces unncecerary re-renders.
 1. Add end to end test with Playwright.
 1. Migrated to TypeScript.
 1. Add an enhanced add to cart feature.